Hopasaurus/spectral-rule-checker/README.md

 # Spectral Rule Checker

-a quick hack to help create rules for @stoplight/spectral
+a quick POC for a tool to help create rules for @stoplight/spectral

 Sample run happy path: